dbushell/dbushell.com/src/data/blog/2011/2011-06-14-dont-copy-that-floppy.md

 excerpt: None
 slug: dont-copy-that-floppy
 template: single.html
-title: Don't copy that floppy!
+title: Don’t copy that floppy!
 ---

 I've written a new article for **Smashing Magazine** entitled [Understanding Copyright & Licenses](http://www.smashingmagazine.com/2011/06/14/understanding-copyright-and-licenses/).
 It's a primer for web designers and developers.
 Give it a read, let me know what you think.